thehyve/delphyne/docs/index.rst

 delphyne offers out-of-the-box ORM models for **CDM v5.3.1 and 6.0.0**, the Oncology extension, and legacy CDM tables.
-Additionally, you can create your own model.
+Additionally, you can define your own custom CDM model.

 Supported file formats
 ^^^^^^^^^^^^^^^^^^^^^^